kotlinx.atomicfu alternatives and similar libraries

 operators.

-Building with Gradle is supported for all platforms.
+Gradle configuration is supported for all platforms, minimal version is Gradle 6.8.

 buildscript {